lukeboi/scroll-viewer/README.md

 # Scroll Viewer

+Please note: Active devleopment is ongoing on the dev branch, look there if you want to read through code

 ![screenshot](./cover.png)

 This is a web-based volumetric renderer for use in the [Vesuvius Challenge](https://scrollprize.org/).
 Currently supports viewing the campfire scroll with fast, webgl-based rendering, color themes, and layer isolation features.